Key dates for the NOD audit data collection, submission and reporting

 Overview of the key dates for the NOD audits.

-2024 National Cataract Audit Report and Key Findings
+2025 National Cataract Audit Report and NOD Cataract Year 8 Centre Results

-The seventh annual report for the National Ophthalmology Database Audit for cataract surgery shows a continuation of the year-on-year reduction in complication rates.
+The eight annual report for the National Ophthalmology Database Audit for cataract surgery features a new easy-to-read format focusing on areas that are most important to clinicians and commissioners, with links to quality improvement opportunities.
+Around 200 centres contributed data to the audit, which looked at adult cataract surgery performed in the United Kingdom by traditional NHS ophthalmology departments, independent sector treatment centres and private practices between 1 April 2023 and 31 March 2024.
 Available to download is a NOD Cataract Audit PowerPoint template that can be used to present at your next audit meeting.

 You can find all the previous Cataract Annual Reports listed here.